1

 The Conclusion

 Your body is not a mystical entity.
 It is a machine.
 Every disease is a broken part.
-Every death is a mechanical failure.
+Every death is a mechanical failure you didn’t fix in time.
+This is not a metaphor.
+This is literally what is happening to you right now.

-We have already proven we can read the blueprint (DNA), edit the code (CRISPR), and replace the parts (organ transplants).
+You can read the blueprint (DNA), edit the code (CRISPR), and replace the parts (organ transplants).
 The bottleneck isn’t knowledge.
 It’s priority.
-We have millions of untested repairs sitting on the shelf.
+You have millions of untested repairs sitting on the shelf gathering dust while you fund new ways to make other machines stop working.

-The question isn’t whether we can fix the human body.
-The question is whether we’ll fund the mechanics before the warranty expires.
+The question isn’t whether you can fix the human body.
+The question is whether you’ll fund the mechanics before the warranty expires.
+And I should mention: the warranty is expiring.